Get E-Book

 module.enableCompileCache();

-console.log(module.getCompileCacheDir());module.getCompileCacheDir() returns the active compile-cache directory.
-It returns undefined while the cache is disabled or still inactive.
-That makes it useful for diagnostics and child-process setup.
+module.getCompileCacheDir() returns the active compile-cache directory.
+It returns undefined while the cache is disabled or inactive.
+When you pass an explicit base directory to enableCompileCache(), the active directory can be a Node-version-specific subdirectory under that base.
+The getter is useful for diagnostics and child-process setup.

 Child Node processes are separate instances.
-The compile cache setting is process-local unless inherited through environment.
+The compile cache setting is process-local unless it is inherited through environment.
 If a parent calls enableCompileCache() and then spawns node child.ts, the child needs NODE_COMPILE_CACHE in its environment or its own call to enableCompileCache().
-Worker-thread details belong later, but separate Node processes are simple: pass the environment if you want shared cache storage.

 import module from 'node:module';